anikamisra/anikamisra/README.md

 ### Hi there 👋 ###
 My name is Anika, and I'm a senior at UCLA studying Applied Math with a Computing Specialization.
-Here is a "Table of Contents" for my projects:
+Here are some of my favorite projects:
 1. [Pink Tax Checker](https://github.com/anikamisra/pink-tax)
    - My current project where I am analyzing e-commerce data to determine which labels lead to higher prices.
 2. [Chordy](https://github.com/anikamisra/PIC16B-project)